|

 UFO related, it would be a significant contribution to the field, and perhaps even

 contribute to more rigor in research on the subject.
+If this specific project initiative is

 successful, it will become an important prototype for the release of all UFO information.
 Obviously, the means of carrying out this